deloresmincarelli/Portfolio/README.md

 ## I'm driven by a strong sense of purpose:
 ### Employ my gifts, solve with speed, share the wisdom, meet the need.
 ![](https://github.com/deloresmincarelli/Portfolio/blob/main/images/NotebookLLM_Infographic_small.png)

+**Employ my gifts**: use my God-given talents for others, 1Peter 4:10 **Solve with speed**: find the fastest, simplest and best solutions to problems **Share the wisdom**: share learnings rather than making it about myself **Meet the need**: take initiative; humbly do what is required no matter what it is

 ## Now that you know who I am, let me show you what I can do:

 ## Project : Generating Synthetic Data